Please browse the following selection of trips.

-DNR’s Coastal Resources Division is working to help Georgians understand the connectivity of the coast’s natural environment.
-Explore the ecological connections between black water and sea water as you travel aboard the R/V Marguerite from the St. Simons estuary headwaters to the Atlantic.
-Biologists will explain the connections–including why they’re important–and use an Unmanned Aerial System to give you a bird’s eye view of some of the unique natural features that make estuaries one of the world’s most diverse and productive ecosystems.
-End the trip with a lunch treat: CRD’s trademark spread of shrimp stew and roasted local oysters and clams.
+DNR’s Coastal Resources Division is helping Georgians understand the connectivity of the coast’s natural environment.
+Explore the ecological ties between black water and sea water as you travel aboard the R/V Marguerite from St. Simons estuary headwaters to the Atlantic.
+Biologists will explain the connections and provide a birds-eye view of natural features using an Unmanned Aerial System.
+Learn how the Brunswick Port works to sync operations with these sensitive ecosystems.
+And dig in as CRD lays out its trademark low country boil and roasted local oysters and clams!

 Appropriate for guests as young as 10.

 As home to scores of rare species and natural habitats, the lower Altamaha River watershed is a conservation priority in Georgia’s State Wildlife Action Plan.
 Experience those species, sites and efforts to conserve them as you explore Altama Plantation with DNR and The Nature Conservancy.
 Dig deep into longleaf restoration, local history and land-protection insights.
 Scope a gopher tortoise burrow.
 Tour the river by boat.
 It’s an amazing look at a key Altamaha property brimming with wildlife, history and promise – a promise that is being realized as Altama is restored to its former glory.